We want to ensure that when you visit our websites, you can do so in the confidence that your personal data is safe and secure.

 If you use the mobile version of this website and use a page with a Google Map on it, you have the option of pinpointing your exact location using your mobile phone.
 You can also use this functionality on Firefox 3.6+, Internet Explorer 9+ and Chrome 10+.
 This functionality is optional and we do not store/track your location when using this service.

-We will not capture and store any personal information about you when you visit our website, unless you voluntarily choose to (for example, if you fill in an online form, email us or sign-up to our online forum)
+We will not capture and store any personal information about you when you visit our website, unless you voluntarily choose to (for example, if you fill in an online form, email us or sign-up to My Darlington+)

 We may ask for certain information such as your name, address, telephone number or email address.
 We will not pass this information on unless: